 If you’re in a hurry, here are some of the best methods you can use to disinfect your leather purse:

-One of the easiest ways to make your leather purse germ free is to use some bleach-free disinfecting wipes.
+One of the easiest ways to make your leather purse germ-free is to use some bleach-free disinfecting wipes.
 As an alternative, you can clean your purse using a disinfectant spray; just make sure it does not contain a high proportion of alcohol.
-Another method is to wipe your purse with a damp, soapy cloth to remove viruses and bacteria.
-In the case of faux leather, sometimes you can also use diluted bleach or rubbing alcohol but do that with caution.
+Another method to disinfect your leather purse is to wipe it with a damp, soapy cloth to remove viruses and bacteria.
+In the case of faux leather, sometimes you can also use diluted bleach or rubbing alcohol.

 Let’s see the details:

 1. “Disinfect” Your Purse With Dish Soap or Liquid Soap and Water

 This is the most basic and widely available cleaning method you can apply to get rid of germs on your leather purse.
 It works just like washing your hands.

 Many pathogens, including enveloped viruses, have a lipid membrane around them that often can be easily disintegrated by using soapy water.
 While it’s true that dish soap or liquid soap won’t kill all germs on your purse (that’s why they are not disinfectants per se), they help to remove them mechanically from the surface (3).

 This way you can quickly and effectively get rid of the vast majority of both viruses and bacteria.